StayPirate/secbox/README.md

 ## Aliases

+`secbox --alias` provides suggested aliases, just add the following to `~/.bashrc` or `~/.zshrc`.

+    eval "$(secbox --alias)"

-`secbox --alias` provides some basic aliases that you can add to your `~/.bashrc`.
-If you create other useful aliases don't be shy and submit them via PR, I'll be glad to add them.
+This way you'll get automatically updated aliases when they are updated in the secbox package.
+If you create useful aliases don't be shy and submit them via PR, I'll be glad to merge it.